 The Baker Hughes Short-Term Disability (STD) plan provides a benefit to replace a portion of your earnings if you are unable to work due to an illness, injury, pregnancy or birth of a child.
 STD coverage is administered by Sedgwick.

-STD provides you with income replacement for up to 26 weeks: eight weeks at 100% of your benefits base pay, then 18 weeks at 75%.
+STD provides you with income replacement for up to 26 weeks (depending on condition): eight weeks at 100% of your benefits base pay, then 18 weeks at 75%.
 You must be actively at work on the effective date.

 Your benefit will be reduced by the amount of other sources of disability income you may have, such as workers’ compensation and/or state disability.